Sleeper Fantasy promo code CBSSPORTS: 100% deposit match up to $100 for NFL Week 5, MLB, more

-Sleeper Fantasy promo code CBSSPORTS: 100% deposit match up to $100 for NFL, CFB picks on Saturday, October 4
+Sleeper Fantasy promo code CBSSPORTS: 100% deposit match up to $100 for NFL picks on Sunday, October 5

 Sleeper Fantasy offers a 100% deposit match for new users up to $100 with the Sleeper Fantasy promo code CBSSPORTS

-The NFL Week 5 schedule continues in earnest with a 12-game slate on Sunday, including a battle between two of the NFC's better teams when the visiting Tampa Bay Buccaneers (3-1) clash with the Seattle Seahawks (3-1).
-Tampa Bay may be down a running back because Bucky Irving is managing foot and shoulder issues.
+Sunday is chock full of action from morning until night as the NFL Week 5 schedule begins with a game in England and ends on Sunday Night Football in Buffalo with 12 games played throughout the day.
+One of the more intriguing matchups pits two of the NFC's better teams when the visiting Tampa Bay Buccaneers (3-1) clash with the Seattle Seahawks (3-1).
 The latest Sleeper Fantasy promo code CBSSPORTS offers new users a 100% deposit match up to $100, perfect for betting NFL action.
-The Buccaneers are coming off a 31-25 loss to the Philadelphia Eagles, while the Seahawks beat the Arizona Cardinals 23-20.
-The sports schedule on Saturday also includes a full slate of FBS college football matchups as well as four MLB divisional playoff games to consider on the best DFS apps.
+The Buccaneers dropped a 31-25 decision to the Philadelphia Eagles last week, while the Seahawks beat the Arizona Cardinals 23-20.
+The sports schedule on Sunday also includes a pair of MLB American League divisional playoff games to consider on the best DFS apps.
 Click here to get the latest Sleeper Fantasy promo code for new users:

 Here are three easy steps for how to use Sleeper bonus code CBSSPORTS.
 Follow these steps to claim your Sleeper sign-up bonus.